kmurph73/set-state-is-great/README.md

-# setStateIsGreat
+# Set State is Great
 <p align='center'>A global store, setState, and a hooks-based API.</p>

 Global state management without the ceremony.
 No Context, Redux, Thunks, Selectors, or anything that ends in "ducer."

 ## Creating the store

-setStateIsGreat (sSIG)'s data is organized by _stores_, which are objects that represent logical groupings of data (often pertaining to a particular component).
+Set State is Great (SSiG)'s data is organized by _stores_, which are objects that represent logical groupings of data (often pertaining to a particular component).
 EG:

 ```javascript
 import {createStore} from 'set-state-is-great';